 Welcome from Dean Chaden Djalali

-Liberal arts education has never been more important or relevant than it is today.
+Liberal arts education and research have never been more important or relevant than they are today.
 We don’t know what professions or technologies will exist in 25 or 50 years, and we may only have a glimpse of the challenges and opportunities our society will face in the future.
 But we do know that we will need people with a lifelong thirst for knowledge and understanding of the world and its citizens, who are able to communicate persuasively, think creatively, adapt quickly, be open to emerging ideas and technologies, and work with colleagues with diverse expertise and backgrounds to solve problems and develop new frontiers.

 These qualities are the essence of liberal arts education, and are at the heart of a University of Iowa education.